 Is a sample class schedule available?

-Program Plan: During the first summer, classes are held on campus and online typically three-four weekdays per week.
-Fall and spring classes are held one to two weekday evenings and some Saturdays.
+Program Plan: During the first summer, classes are held on campus typically three to four weekdays per week.
+Fall and spring classes are held one weekday evening and about one Saturday per month.

 What is the Letter of District Internship support?

 On the Administrator program webpage, there is a one-page document that can be downloaded.
 This document is then completed by the intern, the interns’ prospective supervising administrator and the district superintendent.
 This letters is intended to demonstrate the support of the district for the interns’ field-based preparation.